 Is Canada Innovating Now?

-Short answer is no. The majority of the government incentive programs will go to only large companies.
+Short answer is no. The current government feels its fine to take 3 steps backwards and 1 step forward (see drastic changes in professional taxation).
+The majority of the government incentive programs will continue to go to only large companies.
 Marginal grants or loans for re-training programs are not a guarantee, and is like pushing a string in terms of employment growth.

 From the 2017 budget: